barcaroli/QGA2/README.md

 1.  best stratification of a sampling frame;
 2.  traveler salesman problem;
-3.  knapsack problem.
+3.  knapsack problem;
+4.  minimum of a function.

-In the “examples” folder, the corresponding examples of applications are
+In the “inst/docs” folder, the corresponding examples of applications are contained:
-contained:

 1. BestStratificationExample.R
 2. TravelerSalesmanExample.R
 3. KnapsackProblemExample.R
+4. FunctionMinimumExample.R

 Once installed the package, after executing